 What about cluster agencies?

-Cluster arrangements highlight the importance of ensuring that there is a coordinated and prompt response to search requests, and to support timely decision making by the agency.
+The GIPA Act places information access obligations on agencies.
+It is therefore essential to determine which agency made the decision.
+Cluster arrangements highlight the importance of ensuring that there is a coordinated and prompt response to search requests, and to support timely decision-making by the agency.

 Information in larger cluster agencies is often not centrally held and search requests may need to be sent to different business units.
 It is the responsibility of the principal officers to ensure staff from other units who may not regularly deal with formal information access requests, are aware of both their individual responsibilities and the timeframes provided by the GIPA Act.